Jordan Cannon

 Key Innovation

-Enzymatic depolymerization is a novel, green approach that provides a sustainable solution to assist in the environmental biodegradation of PLLA.
-Circular Biosciences has developed a catalog of engineered protease enzymes capable of depolymerizing PLLA at ambient temperatures under mild reaction conditions.
-The company’s current objective is to further engineer a catalog of highly potent PLLA depolymerizing enzymes that can survive elevated temperatures for use in high-temperature applications.
-Specifically, the company aims to engineer and/or immobilize enzymes that can be integrated into PLLA during the extrusion process.
-By doing so, the enzymes can be turned into an additive that enhances the biodegradation of PLLA waste destined for landfills, home composting, or the natural environment if mismanaged by consumers.
+The company’s current objective is to engineer a catalog of highly potent PLLA-depolymerizing enzymes that can survive elevated temperatures for use in high-temperature applications.
+Circular Biosciences aims to engineer and immobilize enzymes that can be integrated directly into PLLA during the extrusion process.
+These enzymes would act as additives that enhance biodegradation of PLLA waste in landfills, home composting systems, or the natural environment if mismanaged.
+Collaboration with ORNL would help translate this enzyme technology into a viable commercial product.

 ORNL Principal Investigator